deuts/deuts.github.io/content/posts/obsidian-hugo-github-perfect-workflow/index.md

   - Customization: Full control over templates and layouts without plugin bloat.
   - Version Control: Easy to track changes with Git, ideal for collaboration.
   - Low Maintenance: No updates or patches; Hugo sites are simpler to maintain.
-- When I started blogging with Hugo some 2 years ago, I found that updating (with new posts) and maintaining (i.e. editing previous posts) can be a chore
+- When I started blogging with Hugo some 2 years ago, I found that updating (with new posts) and maintaining (i.e. editing previous posts) can be a chore, especially when you're doing them all from the terminal.
+Using VS Code helped, but I just really found it painfully slow.
+It made me wish there was just some admin dashboard to go to just like WordPress -- well, now back at WordPress, which I was trying to avoid in the first place.
 - I'm not keen on using any Obsidian plugins for export to static site generator or to Hugo directly, as I have described in my [other post](/hugo-and-obsidian-workflow/)
   - I want this to be as standalone as possible.
 I don't want to be dependent on some plugins to be functioning for a long time in order to keep my workflow effective
   - Of course I have helper plugins like Templater (for creating new posts from templates and generating shortcodes like youtube) and Dataview plugin for taking a look at the summary of all posts, but they don't necessarily affect the publishing process/workflow